-The Hamar tribe are principally pastoralists, breeding cattle, goats and sheep.
+The Hamar tribe of Ethiopia are principally pastoralists, breeding cattle, goats, and sheep.
 They have a similar veneration for cattle as their close neighbors.
-The women and girls grow crops, with the staple being sorghum, but they also grow beans, maize and pumpkin.
-The women are also responsible for collecting water, cooking, and looking after the household and children – who start helping the family by herding the goats from around age eight.
-The young men of the village work the crops and defend the herds, while adult men herd the cattle, plough with the oxen and raise beehives in acacia trees.
+The women and girls grow crops, with the staple being sorghum, but they also grow beans, maize, and pumpkin.
+The women are also responsible for collecting water, cooking, and looking after the household and children – who start helping the family by herding the goats from around the age of eight.
+The young men of the village work the crops and defend the herds, while adult men herd the cattle, plow with the oxen and raise beehives in acacia trees.

 As with the majority of tribes in the area, the land is not owned by individuals; it is free for use by any member of the family group.
-The Hamar move on when they’ve exhausted the land.
+The Hamar tribe moves on when they’ve exhausted the land.

-The Hamar are amongst the most readily identifiable of all the peoples of the South Omo.
+The Hamar tribe is amongst the most readily identifiable of all the peoples of South Omo.
 Women wear an elaborately decorated goatskin, often colored with beads and cowries.
-Beaded necklaces, bracelets and waistbands adorn their bodies, which, for the Hamar tribe, tend to be made with black and red beads.
+Beaded necklaces, bracelets, and waistbands adorn their bodies, which, for the Hamar, tend to be made with black and red beads.
 (The Banna, their close neighbors, mostly use blue and black beads).
 Women wear thick copper necklaces announcing their marital status.
-They wear a lather long tipped necklace and two copper necklaces if they’re the first wife and only two copper necklaces if they’re second, third or fourth wife to one man.
+They wear a lather long-tipped necklace and two copper necklaces if they’re the first wife and only two copper necklaces if they’re second, third, or fourth wife to one man.

 The Hamar have five types of marriage:

-Night dances take place on a regular basis and are usually associated with crop harvests, the full moon, peace and stability.
+The Hamar tribe practice night dances that take place on a regular basis and are usually associated with crop harvests, the full moon, peace, and stability.
 They are also where unmarried women and young men come together to meet, dance, and enjoy relations.